vielhuber/magicdiff/README.md

 ## Key benefits

-* spits out real sql queries that can be applied on previous state
+* Spits out real sql queries that can be applied on previous state
-* does not use sql triggers or binary / ddl logs
+* Does not use sql triggers or binary / ddl logs
-* works with any shared hosting provider
+* Works with any shared hosting provider
-* data and schema changes, at the same time
+* Data and schema changes, at the same time
-* blazingly fast
+* Fast
-* command line tool and class usage possible
+* Command line tool and class usage possible
-* covered through test suite
+* Covered through test suite
-* returns (separate) diffs and patch files
+* Returns (separate) diffs and patch files
-* can ignore certain tables
+* Can ignore certain tables
-* takes care of (primary) keys and all kinds or altering tables
+* Takes care of (primary) keys and all kinds or altering tables
-* zero dependencies
+* Zero dependencies

 ## Disclaimer